kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 TL;DR:
 - Application-Broker does not implement retries then a provisioning request fails.
 The creation of a Knative Subscription can fail, if the Application Channel has not been created yet.
   If that happens, the ServiceInstance will stay in failed status forever => **No Eventing!**
-- According to the _Open Service Broker API_, it is the service brokers responsibility to implement retries.
-In contrast to Kyma Environment Broker (KEB), Application-Broker does not implement retries.
+- According to the _Open Service Broker API_, it is the Service Brokers responsibility to implement retries.
+In contrast to [Kyma Environment Broker (KEB)](https://github.com/kyma-incubator/compass/blob/master/docs/kyma-environment-broker/02-01-architecture.md), Application-Broker does not implement retries.
 - Platform retry behaviour may be part of OSB API v3.

 2: [Deprovision Knative Broker #6342](https://github.com/kyma-project/kyma/issues/6342)
 TL;DR:
 - There can be a race condition between provisioning and deprovisioning of a ServiceInstance.
-- Consequence would be a user namespace without Knative Broker => **No eventing!**
+- Consequence could be a user namespace without Knative Broker => **No eventing!**
-- Therefore, deprovisioning is not implemented at the moment.
+- Therefore, deprovisioning of a Knative Broker is not implemented at the moment.

 3: [Reflect Status of Knative Broker on ServiceInstance provisioning status #7696](https://github.com/kyma-project/kyma/issues/7696)
 TL;DR: